AdrienneHizon/EXPERIMENT-3_HIZON_2ECEA/README.md

 ![image](https://github.com/user-attachments/assets/af63fd63-9fd1-477d-bea0-b5672d8614f6)

-To display how many cylinders are present inside the "Camaro Z28", .loc() function will be used but with additional condition, only the "Model" and "cyl" are going to be displayed on the screen
+To display how many cylinders are present inside the "Camaro Z28", the .loc() function will be used, but with the additional condition only the "Model" and "cyl" are going to be displayed on the screen

 ```python
 cars.loc[cars['Model'] == 'Camaro Z28',['Model','cyl']]